-Professionalism - is inclusive of attributes, beliefs, and communication that are characterized by respect for others, integrity, responsibility, accountability, courage, humility, advocacy and an innovative spirit which demonstrate the caring nature of a nurse.
+Professionalism - is inclusive of attributes, beliefs, and communication characterized by respect for others, integrity, responsibility, accountability, courage, humility, advocacy, and an innovative spirit, demonstrating a nurse's caring nature.

-Integrity-is a quality that encompasses honesty, truthfulness, and indicative of a person who displays morality and good character.
+Integrity-is a quality that encompasses honesty and truthfulness, and is indicative of a person who displays morality and good character.